 - Comes with a protective frame sticker pack specifically for bike packing bags

 It feels reasonably stable when pinning down fast stretches of open road, and the stiff frame translates to quick, responsive handling in turns or when dodging baby heads, potholes, and ruts.
-The high volume tires and unique hover handlebar, along with a little compliance engineered into the rear triangle, help to dampen the ride slightly and take the edge off of road chatter.
+The high-volume tires and unique hover handlebar, along with a bit of compliance engineered into the rear triangle, help dampen the ride slightly and take the edge off of road chatter.

 The 73.5-degree seat tube angle seems to be about the sweet spot for gravel bikes, and it lines the rider up in a neutral feeling position above the bottom bracket.
-When pedaling, power is transferred directly down into the drivetrain, and thanks to the stiff carbon frame it feels like little, if any, is ever wasted.
+When pedaling, power is transferred directly down into the drivetrain, and thanks to the stiff carbon frame, it feels like little, if any, is ever wasted.
 Whether you're seated and spinning up a long climb or out of saddle smashing up to the top of the next rise, all of your precious energy is turned into forward momentum.
 The 278mm bottom bracket is a great moderate height that avoids being so low that you're smacking rocks while pedaling through chunky sections of road or trail.
 The 72.5-degree head tube angle helps to keep handling razor-sharp, and the Grail is responsive and easy to navigate if things get tight or technical on the climbs.

 It performs well enough on smooth singletracks, and the hover bar and higher volume tires help to take the edge off rougher sections.
 We think that it could also play double duty as a gravel and road bike, particularly with its wide-range 2 x 11-speed drivetrain.
-For serious pavement pounding you'd likely want to swap out the tires for something a little faster rolling, but otherwise, the Grail is well equipped for the tarmac.
-While it doesn't have a wealth of frame or fork mounts for bike packing bags and accessories, it does come with a full custom sticker pack designed to protect the frame from the straps of frame, saddle, and handlebar-mounted bags.
+For serious pavement pounding, you'd likely want to swap out the tires for something a little faster rolling, but otherwise, the Grail is well equipped for the tarmac.
+While it doesn't have a wealth of frame or fork mounts for bike packing bags and accessories, it does come with a complete custom sticker pack designed to protect the frame from the straps of frame, saddle, and handlebar-mounted bags.
 We could see it being a great option for extended bike tours or adventurous bike packing trips.

 Tire clearance is decent, with plenty of room for the 40mm tires that come stock.
 The fork can easily accommodate a wider tire, although you'd be hard-pressed to go too much larger in the rear.
-The frame does accept fenders, although the mounts aren't standard so your options are somewhat limited.
+The frame does accept fenders, although the mounts aren't standard, so your options are somewhat limited.
 Another drawback of the CF SL frame is that it is designed to work with Canyon's double-decker hover handlebar/stem combo.
-Unfortunately, it doesn't work with other stems, so there is limited adjustability in the cockpit, and the funky shape of the bars also makes it challenging to use most standard computer and accessory mounts.
+Unfortunately, it doesn't work with other stems, so the cockpit has limited adjustability.
+The funky shape of the bars also makes it challenging to use most standard computers and accessory mounts.

 While it isn't the lightest bike we tested, it isn't terribly far off, and we were impressed by its weight given its low price.
 Sure, we tested a couple of bikes that weigh a bit less, but those bikes also cost significantly more.
 Given the Grail's sub-20 lb weight, it felt quick on the climbs, snappy in the sprints, and we wouldn't think twice about entering a gravel race on this machine.

 The Grail CF SL 7 comes equipped with a 2 x 11-speed Shimano GRX gravel-specific drivetrain and hydraulic disc brakes.
 The drivetrain consists of a GRX810 front derailleur and a GRX810 GS rear derailleur.
 The cranks are GRX600 and come in size-specific crankarm lengths (172.5mm on our size large test bike), with 46/30-tooth front chainrings.
 Out back, the Shimano HG700 cassette has an 11-34-tooth range.
 The Shimano GRX400 hydraulic disc brakes are paired with 160mm rotors front and rear with consistent and predictable bite and plenty of power to handle the speeds of the Grail with ease.

 Canyon has equipped the Grail CF SL 7 with some fancy house-brand cockpit components.
-This includes a Canyon CP07 Gravelcockpit CF handlebar with its unique double-decker design.
+One element is a Canyon CP07 Gravelcockpit CF handlebar with its unique double-decker design.
 This handlebar is a single-piece bar and stem with a flex area that Canyon claims can absorb up to 7 times more vibration than a traditional road handlebar setup.
 Our primary gripes with this handlebar are that it doesn't allow you to switch out or adjust the stem for height or length preferences, and most standard computer or light mounts don't fit.
 Considering the gravel-specific nature of the Grail, we feel that a little more flare in the drops would also be welcome.
-At the back of the bike is a Canyon carbon fiber seatpost with 20mm of setback with a comfortable Fi'zi:k Argo Tempo R5 saddle.
+At the back of the bike is a Canyon carbon fiber seat post with 20mm of setback with a comfortable Fi'zi:k Argo Tempo R5 saddle.

 Canyon makes several versions of the Grail CF SL with the 7 build being the least expensive option.
-The CF SL 8 goes for $3,199 with slight upgrades to the drivetrain, brakes, wheels, and seatpost.
+The CF SL 8 goes for $3,199 with slight upgrades to the drivetrain, brakes, wheels, and seat post.
 The CF SL 8 Di2 retails for $3,999 and comes with mostly the same build as the CF SL 8 model, but with an upgrade to Shimano's fancy GRX Di2 RX815 derailleurs and shifters.

 In addition to the CF SL models listed above, Canyon makes the Grail CF SLX.
-The SLX models feature an even lighter weight carbon frame (nearly 200-grams lighter) and complete builds starting around $5,000.
+The SLX models feature an even lighter-weight carbon frame (nearly 200-grams lighter) and complete builds starting around $5,000.